nestybox/sysbox-ee/docs/quickstart/kind.md

 You can use this to create K8s node images that include inner pod images.

-This can **significantly speed up deployment** of the K8s cluster, since K8s node need not download those inner pod images at runtime.
+This can **significantly speed up deployment** of the K8s cluster, since the K8s node container need not download those inner pod images at runtime.

 There are two ways to do this: